Wilhelmina Barns-Graham: Later artistic career

-Barns-Graham travelled regularly over the next twenty years to Switzerland, Italy, Paris and Spain.
-With the exception of a short teaching term at Leeds School of Art (1956–1957), where she befriended the artists Terry Frost and Stass Paraskos, and three years in London (1960–1963), she lived and worked in St Ives.
+Barns-Graham travelled extensively in the 1950s, often with her husband David Lewis.
+She visited the Scilly Isles, Paris, Italy and Sicily, and Spain, including the Balearic Islands.
+With the exception of a short teaching term at Leeds School of Art (1956–1957), where fellow St Ives artist Terry Frost, and future studio-mate Stass Paraskos were studying, and three years in London (1960–1963), she lived and worked in St Ives.
 From 1960, on inheriting a house outside St Andrews from her aunt Mary Niesh (who had been a support to her throughout her art college years), she split her time between summers in Cornwall and winters in Scotland.

+Further travels to the US – on a tour of public and private art collections organised by the Contemporary Art Society – and the Netherlands in the 1960s; and to Orkney, Lanzarote, and Barcelona in the 1980s and 1990s provided rich stimulus for Barns-Graham's artistic practice.

-After the war, when St Ives had ceased to be a pivotal centre of modernism, Barns-Graham's work and importance as an artist was sidelined, in part by an art-historical consensus that she had been only as a minor member of the St Ives school.
+In the second half of the twentieth century, when St Ives had ceased to be a pivotal centre of modernism, Barns-Graham's work and importance as an artist was sidelined, in part by an art-historical consensus that she had been only as a minor member of the St Ives school.
 In old age, however, she received belated recognition.
 She received honorary doctorates from the University of St Andrews in 1992 and later from the universities of Plymouth in 2000, Exeter in 2001 and Heriot Watt Universities in 2003.
 In 1999 she was elected an honorary member of the Royal Scottish Academy and the Royal Scottish Watercolourists.
 She was awarded a CBE in 2001, the same year that saw the publication of the first major monograph on her life and work, written by Lynne Green — W.Barns-Graham : A Studio Life (Lund Humphries).
 This publication was followed in 2007 by The Prints of Wilhelmina Barns-Graham: a complete catalogue by Ann Gunn (also a Lund Humphries publication).
 Her work is found in several major public collections in Britain.

 Wilhelmina Barns-Graham died in St Andrews on 26 January 2004.
 She is buried by the western wall of the Eastern Cemetery, not far from the cathedral.
 She bequeathed her entire estate to The Barns-Graham Charitable Trust, which she had established in 1987.
 The aims of the trust are to foster and protect her reputation, to advance the knowledge of her life and work, to create an archive of key works of art and papers, and, in a cause close to her heart, to support and inspire art and art history students through offering grants and bursaries to those in selected art college and universities.

+In 2024 she was profiled in A Sudden Glimpse to Deeper Things, a documentary film directed by Mark Cousins.
+In the same year, a plaque was unveiled by the Wilhelmina Barns-Graham Trust at Barns-Graham's birthplace, in St Andrews.